 Provide universal social protection, including universal health coverage, to help poor and other vulnerable families to meet their basic needs without resorting to child labor or child marriage.
 Strengthen interministerial coordination, as well as within relevant SDGs multi-stakeholder partnerships, such as Alliance 8.7, and redouble efforts to prevent, identify, mitigate and remediate child labour, paying particular attention to increased risk of child trafficking.

 Economic assistance should also include measures to decrease the digital divide between different groups of children by increasing the accessibility and affordability of internet access to children as part of the response to maintain children’s learning, support and play.
-Possible measures include financial packages to improve connectivity, data packages and telecommunications subsidies, lending devices and providing technical support hotline.
+Possible measures include financial packages to improve connectivity, data packages and telecommunications subsidies, lending devices and providing technical support hotlines.

 The COVID-19 pandemic has increased hate speech as well as activities of violent extremism groups.
 Action must be taken against racism and xenophobia, including that which is directed to certain groups who are perceived to be linked to the corona virus.
 This may include information sharing on the nature of the virus and its spread, monitoring of hate speech and related activities, etc.